UHDanke/gd_docs/triggers/area.md

 #### Behavior

-If not linked, objects are scaled along their own X and Y axis.
+If not linked, objects are scaled along their own XY axis.
-If linked, objects are scaled along the world X and Y axis.
+If linked, objects are scaled along the world XY axis.
 Area Scale does not support relative rotation.

 The scale effect applied is calculated using this formula: